Your Guide To FII Positions On Aug. 12 Trade

 Ahead of the Aug.
 29 expiry, the value of outstanding positions—also called open interest in the derivatives segment—has decreased for FIIs in Nifty Futures.

-As for Nifty Futures, foreign investors increased their long positions by 3,117 contracts at the end of the August expiry, while Nifty 50 short positions in futures increased by 4,267 contracts.
+As for Nifty Futures, foreign investors decreased their long positions by 5,081 contracts at the end of the August expiry, while Nifty 50 short positions in futures increased by 2,141 contracts.

 F&O Cues